Mayo Clinic Study Finds Chromosomal Rearrangements Help Distinguish Between Independent Primary Tumors and Metastasis

 GenomeDx Biosciences today announced that the company has expanded its research agreement with Mayo Clinic to initiate a validation study to expand the use of the Decipher® Prostate Cancer Classifier, a genomic test capable of predicting metastatic prostate cancer, for use in prostate biopsy specimens.

 Utilizing the "frozen sections" technique, Mayo Clinic surgical and laboratory teams work together to provide patients immediate treatment by analyzing patients' tissue samples while they are still laying on the operating table under anesthesia.
 In addition to helping patients, this technique cuts cost by eliminating the need for follow-up surgery when analysis finds not all the cancerous tissue has been removed.

-- Mayo Clinic Researchers Discover New Form of Cancer
+- News Mayo Clinic Researchers Discover New Form of Cancer

 - Communiqué Molecular Diagnosis Of Bone And Soft Tissue Tumors